MCT-master/mct-master.github.io/_posts/2021-12-14-fractionMari-micro-and-macro.md

 ## Macro 2.0

 With the second release I took the system a step further by introducing a button free design.
 The intention was to make the instrument more accessible by avoiding fine motor skill dependent actions like clicking a button with a mouse.
-This version includes only two apps, as app 2 and app 3 from Macro 1.0 was combined into one app.
+This version includes only two apps, as app 2 and app 3 from Macro 1.0 were combined into one app.
 Try out the apps on [this link](https://fractionmari.github.io/macro2):

 <figure style="float: none">
    <img src="/assets/image/2021_12_13_fractionmari_Macro2.0diagram.jpg" alt="Macro 2.0 iteration" title="Macro 2.0 iteration" width="70%" />